ljtaylor99/AAI-511-Final-Project/README.md

 # AAI-511-Final-Project
-This repository contains the code and report for the collaborative final project for USD course AAI 511: Neural Networks and Deep Learning.
+This repository contains the code and report for the collaborative final project for the University of San Diego course AAI 511: Neural Networks and Deep Learning.

 **Project Abstract:**